-- A combination S/Z winding is used (one for each data bit). - Each winding goes through 8K cores (one-half of a plane) parallel to the X-drive lines.

-- Pulses are generated on the S/Z winding when the cores change state during a read cycle.
-The sense amplifier circuits sense these pulses. - During a write cycle, the S/Z winding can prevent cores from changing to ones.
+- A combination sense/inhibit winding is used (one for each data bit). - Each winding goes through 8K cores (one-half of a plane), parallel to the X-drive lines. - Pulses are generated when the cores change state during a read cycle.
+These pulses are sensed by the sense/in-hibit winding. - During a write cycle, the sense/inhibit winding can prevent cores from changing state.

-During the read cycle, a core that switches induces a pulse into the S/Z winding.
+During a read cycle, a core that switches induces a pulse into the sense/inhibit winding.
 The sense amplifier senses a difference in voltage on both ends of the sense line and amplifies only the difference (Figure 2-10).
-Outputs from sense amplifiers are sent to detector circuits which, along with storage timer strobe pulses, distinguish between noise and one-bit signals and send the one-bit pulses to the SDR.
-During the read cycle, a core that does not switch (was a logical zero) induces no pulse in the sense winding and sets no SDR latch.
+Outputs from sense amplifiers are sent to detector circuits which, along with storage clock strobe pulses, distinguish between noise and one-bit signals and send the one-bit pulses to the SDR.
+During a read cycle, if a core does not switch (was a logical zero), no pulse is induced in the sense winding and no SDR latch is set.

-During the write cycle, if a logical one is to be stored in a core, the core is flipped by coincident X- and Y-drive currents.
-In this case, inhibit current does not flow in the inhibit segment (Figure 2-10).
+During a write cycle, if a logical one is to be stored in a core, the core is flipped by coincident X and Y drive currents.
+In this case, inhibit current does not flow in that inhibit segment (Figure 2-10).
 If a logical zero is to be stored, inhibit current must flow to oppose the magnetic effect of the X-drive current.
-With the absence of one bit from the SDR to Z driver input, the Z driver conducts and inhibit current flows.
-The effect of the inhibit current is to cancel the X-drive line current and the core remains in a logical zero state.
+With the absence of a SDR signal at the inhibit driver (Z driver) input, the Z driver conducts, and inhibit current flows.
+The effect of the inhibit current is to cancel the X-winding current and the core remains in a logical zero state.